 The common forms of birefringent phase matching are

-- noncritical phase matching with beam propagation along an axis of the index ellipsoid (see Figure 1)
+- noncritical phase matching with beam propagation along an axis of the index ellipsoid (see Figure 1), and

 - critical phase matching where the angle dependence of the extraordinary refractive index is exploited.